Is it possible to formulate least action principle for dissipative systems?: Introduction

 where the action $A=\int_0^{t_b} Ldt$ is a time integral of the Lagrangian $L=K-V$ on the trajectory over a fixed time period $t_b$.
 One of the important results of this variational calculus is the Euler-Lagrange equation given by\cite{Lanczos} (for one freedom $x$)

 where $\dot{x}$ is the velocity.
 In many cases when $H$ and $L$ do not depend on time explicitly, a Hamiltonian system is energy conservative.
-The problem comes from nonconservative systems having, say, a dissipative force $f_d$ which must be introduced into the equation of motion in this way $\frac{d}{dt}\left(\frac{\partial L}{\partial \dot{x}}\right)-\frac{\partial L}{\partial x}=f_d$.
-This is equivalent to $\int_0^{t_b} (\delta L +f_d\delta x)dt=0$\cite{Potel}.
-Despite this vanishing equality, it is impossible to calculate and optimize an action integral like $A$ above with a single (Lagrangian) function satisfying Eq.(\ref{e2}).
-This difficulty leads to the disappearance of LAP in dissipative systems.
+A problem of variation takes place for nonconservative systems having, say, a dissipative force $f_d$ which is introduced into the equation of motion in this way $\frac{d}{dt}\left(\frac{\partial L}{\partial \dot{x}}\right)-\frac{\partial L}{\partial x}=f_d$.
+This is equivalent to write $\int_0^{t_b}(\delta L +f_d\delta x)dt=0$.
+However, it is impossible to define an action integral with a single (Lagrangian) function satisfying Eq.(\ref{e2}).
+Hence LAP is absent for dissipative systems.